- 4 days ago

 The MLS's brokers share listing information and related data according to a mutually defined set of rules and procedures for cooperation.

-Brokers are known as participants in the MLS.
-Their agents are known as subscribers to the MLS.
+In New Mexico all real estate licensees are known as brokers.
+Qualifying Brokers join the MLS as participants.
+Their affiliated Associate Brokers join as subscribers.
 Brokers will often work in multiple marketplaces and become participants in more than one MLS.
-The broker’s agents will join the MLSs that the broker is already participating in and that serve their business needs.
-Agents cannot join an MLS without their broker joining.
+Subscribers will join the MLSs that the participant is already participating in and that serve their business needs.
+Subscribers cannot join an MLS without their Qualifying Broker/Participant joining.

 Much of a broker’s data is input into MLS systems, which is why appraisers also join the MLS for property valuation data.
 The MLS serves as the data repository that houses single-broker and multi-broker data sets for the participants to use in their businesses.
 Though not the only place that brokers source data from, the MLS data set is often the most important.